Tagline: The 21st Century’s most dangerous cop. The 21st Century’s most ruthless criminal.

 The only man qualified to bring down Phoenix is an out of his element Spartan, who with the help of the blandly tenacious Officer Lenina Huxley (Sandra Bullock), sets about bringing down the city’s bad apple while helping to reawaken society’s once happily violent existence.

 Dubious histories aside, this is an action movie, one that doesn’t take itself at all seriously, and to its credit.
-Whether it’s Spartan decrying Schwarzenegger’s in-film US presidency or Huxley and her smiling partner singing along to a radio station dedicated to commercial jingles, there is much fun to be had here, and the action sequences, although lacking the spark of the genre’s better efforts, are for the large part pretty entertaining.
+Whether it’s Spartan decrying Schwarzenegger’s in-film US presidency or Huxley and her smiling partner singing along to a radio station dedicated to commercial jingles, there is much fun to be had here, and the action sequences, though lacking the spark of the genre’s better efforts, are for the large part pretty entertaining.

 Stallone is also in fine fettle, and although he sometimes struggles with the movie’s attempts at moralistic satire, when it comes to the Balboa-style sentiments and boyish humility he proves himself a cut above his Austrian adversary, forging the kind of human likeability that has made him one of Hollywood’s most enduring stars.